voxpupuli/voxpupuli.github.io/_posts/2021-06-18-the-new-ci-setup-for-rubygems.md

 * after that's approved and merged, a maintainer creates a gpg-signed git tag and pushes that to GitHub
 * the Release action posed above will build the gem on Ruby 3.0 and publishes it to rubygems and to GitHub packages

-**secrets.GITHUB_TOKEN is available within the action by default, secrets.RUBYGEMS_AUTH_TOKEN is a custom secret defined on the GitHub org level**
+**secrets.GITHUB_TOKEN is available within the action by default, secrets.RUBYGEMS_AUTH_TOKEN is a custom secret defined on the GitHub org level** <!-- markdownlint-disable-line MD036 -->

 Besides creating the yaml file and the `secrets.RUBYGEMS_AUTH_TOKEN` secret, no additional configuration is required to publich to RubyGems/GitHub packages.